 All material you are exposed to will serve as the basis for your evaluation in this course.
 Therefore, you will succeed in proportion to your use of the resources available to you.
-If you are not fully engaged in the lectures, don't read the text, don't ask questions in class or during office hours, or don't use the study aids in LaunchPad (e.g. LearningCurve, Work It Out, etc.), your performance in this course will suffer.
+If you are not fully engaged in the lectures, don't read the text before lectures, don't ask questions in class or during office hours, or don't use the additional readings and resources posted to Sakai, your performance in this course will suffer.